SatcomRadio/satcomradio.github.io/docs/radios/zastone-uv008.md

 <img height="450" src="/../_img/radios/zastone_uv008.png" />

 There are 3 versions of this radio.
-The only version that works with satcom without messing with software is v3 and as long as you don't buy a used model you should recieve the v3 version
+The only version that works with satcom without messing with software is v3 and as long as you don't buy a used model you should recieve the v3 version if it was build after 2023.

 <img height="450" src="/../_img/radios/uv008_models.jpg" />